omarion3698/Quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Set-up Instructions

+Open Terminal using {Ctrl+Alt+T}

+Make directory to work on using {mkdir Quotes}

+git clone my repository https://github.com/omarion3698/Quotes.git

+cd Quotes-app

+code . or atom . based on the text editor you have

+## Technologies Used

+Html5

+Css3

+AngularCLI

+Bootstrap

+markdown

+## Contact Information

+If you have any question or contributions, please email me at {omaribinbakarivic@gmail.com}

+## License

+MIT License:
+Copyright (c) 2020 Omar Abdirahman.